Harsh Mankad: International career

-On the ATP Tennis Tour, Mankad played against several world #1 ranked players, including Andy Roddick, Andy Murray, Lleyton Hewwitt, and other top ranked players such as James Blake, Marcos Baghdatis, and Scheng Schalken.
+On the ATP Tennis Tour, Mankad played against several world #1 ranked players, including Andy Roddick, Andy Murray, Lleyton Hewitt, and other top ranked players such as James Blake, Marcos Baghdatis, and Scheng Schalken.
 Mankad has been a member of India Davis Cup team for over a dozen Davis Cup ties between Sep 2001 and Oct 2010.
 He was the highest ranked singles player from India on the ATP Tour in June 2005 (No. 220).
 He won the Manchester Challenger title in July 2006, becoming the first Indian since Leander Paes to win an ATP Challenger Series title.

 Mankad qualified for the main draw of doubles in Wimbledon 2010 partnering Ilija Bozoljac.

-Post retirement
+Post-retirement

 Since retiring from the ATP Tour, Mankad has been the Director of the Tennis Academy at Golden Valley Golf and Country Club in Minneapolis, MN from Feb 2012 - Oct 2013.
 Mankad instituted several new marketing initiatives as the director and established a premiere tennis academy at the Country Club.
 He also co-Founded "Tenicity", a web and mobile platform aimed at enhancing the overall quality of a tennis program.